fangfufu/slider-game/README.md

 # slider-game
-Sliding puzzle solver using iterative deepening best search, implemented in Matlab.
+Sliding puzzle solver using iterative deepening best first search, implemented in Matlab.

 This program solve this class of puzzle: https://en.wikipedia.org/wiki/15_puzzle, the puzzle size can be arbitarily large.